ESCIP/escip.github.io/_sources/workshops/workshop2023.md

-# Summer 2023 In-Person Workshop
+# January 2023 In-Person Workshop

-### Enhancing Science Courses by Integrating Python (ESCIP) at Santa Clara University, 2023
+### Enhancing Science Courses by Integrating Python (ESCIP) at Santa Clara University

-Dear [colleague]

 Please mark your calendars for an upcoming in-person **"Enhancing Science Courses by Integrating Python (ESCIP)"** workshop that will be held at Santa Clara University (located 4 miles from SJC airport) on **Jan.
 19-21, 2023.** This event will be a combination writing retreat (instructors work on course materials) plus training program (faculty learn new skills and discuss best practices for teaching Python in undergraduate science courses).